This article is for Restoring an image from within Windows PE Rescue Media. For restoring an image in Windows see Restoring an image within Windows.

 - Select the image you wish to restore and click Restore Image.

-If you cannot find the backup image you would like to use in the in the provided list, select “Browse for an image file…” on the menu at the top and look through the windows explorer to find it.
+If you cannot find the backup image you would like to use in the provided list, select “Browse for an image file…” on the menu at the top and look through the windows explorer to find it.

 This next windows give you the ability to edit partitions prior to the restore.